MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 6. **Output:** The generated text is returned in response to the prompt.

 <br><b>And that's a wrap!</b><br><br>We saw the three steps currently employed to create state of the art LLMs: Pretraining, Supervised Finetuning, and Reinforcement Learning.
 The key thing you should take away from this is that **LLMs are not just 'sophisticated next token predictors'.
-They are capable of learning and of reasoning.** They should be understood as increasingly sophisticated tools, but even though we have some measures of mitigation, some problems like halucinations or RLHF loopholes may still persist. **LLMs aren't infallible.
+They are capable of learning and of reasoning.** They should be understood as increasingly sophisticated tools, but even though we have some measures of mitigation, some problems like hallucinations or RLHF loopholes may still persist. **LLMs aren't infallible.
 Use them for drafting, not for blindly producing production code.**

 ---